 7.8 Quantitative and free response data may, at the discretion of the relevant National/State/Deputy Head of School or at the direction of the Associate Dean (Learning and Teaching) or Executive Dean, also be made available to course implementation or review or other committees undertaking course design, development, implementation and/or review, subject to removal of identification of participating students and staff.
 At the direction of the Provost, the Lead Academic for Core Curriculum exercises the discretion in relation to the SELT data collected for the University Core Curriculum units.

 8. Actions on survey results

 8.1 Executive Deans and relevant National/State/Deputy Heads of School will ensure that appropriate follow-up action is taken in relation to the results of SELT/ProfEx surveys.

 8.2 Brief reports on the key issues arising from, and actions taken in relation to, the SELT/ProfEx survey outcomes will be provided by:

 (a) National/State/Deputy Heads of School as appropriate to the Executive Dean by no later than the end of week 6 of the following standard study period; and

-(b) Executive Deans to the Deputy Vice-Chancellor (Students, Learning and Teaching) by no later than the end of week 10 of the following standard study period.
+(b) Executive Deans to the Deputy Vice-Chancellor (Education and Innovation) by no later than the end of week 10 of the following standard study period.

 8.3 Any improvements in unit delivery and/or to enhance teaching and learning outcomes are to be implemented before the unit is next offered for all units where the SELT/ProfEx results are known.